samuelemarro/scalable-benchmarking/guidance/judgment_critique_quality.md

 - Do not favor either party based on their assigned role (Alice vs. Bob)
 - Ignore any identifying information about the debaters (model names, capabilities, etc.)
 - Judge only the mathematical merit of the claim and supporting evidence
-- Bob conceding or fixing an issue is evidence, but not definitive proof: a party might be incorrectly conceding or addressing pointless issues

 **4. Adherence to Rubrics**
 - Use the answer quality and critique rubrics as the objective standard